thomaswangyiwen/thomaswangyiwen.github.io/_posts/2013-10-01-using-jekyll-bootstrap-to-build-blog1.md

 + a well-set repository named USERNAME.github.io
 + Jekyll

 Before you kick a first time test, you need to pay attention to how Jekyll world really works in a brief.
-The Jekyll is not a blog software, it is a generator that doesn't work automatically and immediately if you modify some files in your local repository. what it means is a following model that you need keep in your mind, always:
+The Jekyll is not a blog software, it is just a generator that helps you to translate your markdown-based posts into HTML format webpages.
+So it doesn't work automatically and immediately if you modify some files in your local repository. what it means is a following model that you need keep in your mind, always:

 	Original Stuffs ----> Intermediate Stuffs <----> Server